300mmF4 class ZOOM VER 105-280

 Review

-The Vario-Elmar 105-280 F4.2 is a telephoto zoom lens released at the end of the R-mount era.
+The Vario-Elmar 105-280 F4.2 is a telephoto zoom lens released in 1996, at the end of the R-mount era.

-My first impression of this lens is that it is heavy.
-It is about the same weight as the Apo-Telephoto, which is being compared based on lens specifications, but the large, heavy lens elements are concentrated at the front of the lens, and the zoom ring and focus ring in the center of the lens are almost the same width, resulting in a cramped layout and limited hold points when shooting.
+It is about the same weight as the Apo-Telephoto lens, which is being compared based on lens specifications, but the weight balance is poor because the large, heavy lens elements are concentrated at the front of the lens, and the layout of the lens controls, which will be described later, limits the hold points when shooting.

-The focus ring is lighter and easier to operate than the zoom ring, but it has a rotation angle of about 330 degrees, so it feels like it takes quite a bit of turning from infinity to the minimum focus.
+This lens is not internal focus, but rather the lens length changes with focus.
 The left end is infinity, and turning it to the right shortens the shooting distance and extends the lens.
 The right end is the shortest shooting distance and the lens is at its longest.
 I wish the focus ring was a little wider.

 And, for a zoom lens of this size, you would want an autofocus (AF) mechanism that automatically changes the focus as the focal length changes.
 Especially when shooting moving subjects outdoors, you have no choice but to fix the focal length and concentrate on focusing.

-As you can see, the image circle is generous compared to the 35mm format, so when used with a mirrorless 35mm full-frame camera, you can expect good image quality across the entire surface.
+When used with a mirrorless 35mm full-frame camera, you can expect good image quality across the entire surface.

 VARIO-ELMAR-R 105-280 +APO-EXTENDER x2

-This Vario-Elmar 105-280 is in the same category as the F4 100-300mm lens (SsangYong zoom) that was made popular by Japanese manufacturers.
+This Vario-Elmar 105-280 is in the same category as the F4 100-300mm lens that was made popular by Japanese manufacturers.
 I feel the manufacturer’s sincerity in the fact that the F value is dutifully listed as 4.2.
 From a marketing perspective, it would definitely sell better if they falsified the number and listed it as F4.
 The Sigma 100-300mm F4 I previously owned weighed about 1400g, and this lens is about 500g heavier.

 About 1500 units were made over the two years from 1996 to 1997, and although the number produced is not that large, this lens is often seen on the Japanese second-hand market.
 I assume this is because a fair number were sold in Japan, where zoom lenses are popular.